Dracaena halapepe

 Natural Range & Environment

 Reportedly, Dracaena halapepe rarely flowers, so this is a rare sight captured by Joel Lau, an expert botanist known for his rare finds and analysis (All flower photographs courtesy of Joel Lau ©.).
-Almost as rare is to find this species of hala pepe bearing its cherry-like fruits (Photograph courtesy of Andrew Evans CC BY-NC 4.0.).
-The strap-like leaves of hala pepe can vary a bit, with some plants like this one having short spike-like leaves, while other have longer drooping leaves (Photograph of spike-like leafed plant courtesy of Andrew Evans CC BY-NC 4.0.).
-This large wild hala pepe growing in the Ko‘olau Mountains of O‘ahu has multiple trunks, a rather common characteristic of this species.
+Almost as rare is to find this species of hala pepe bearing its red grape-like fruits (Photograph courtesy of Andrew Evans CC BY-NC 4.0.).
+The strap-like leaves of hala pepe can vary a bit, with some plants like this one having short spike-like leaves, while others have longer drooping leaves (Photograph of spike-like leafed plant courtesy of Andrew Evans CC BY-NC 4.0.).
+This large wild hala pepe, growing in the Ko‘olau Mountains of O‘ahu, has multiple basal ascending branches, a common feature of this species.
 An encouraging site, hala pepe keiki (seedlings) beneath the parent tree.
 (Photograph courtesy of Karl Magnacca CC BY-NC 4.0.).

 Description